TritonSE/TSE-Oktavian/README.md

 npm install
 ```

-Next, if you are in a development environment, you will need to start a "watching" service that continually
+Next, if you are in a development environment, you can start a "watching" service that will continually
-rebuilds the frontend whenever a change is detected.
-In a separate terminal, run the command:
+rebuild the frontend whenever a change is detected.
+Note that this service is slightly buggy and may not
+load some pages correctly, particularly with a dynamic URL component.
+It is recommended that you open
+a separate terminal to run the watcher:

 ```
 npm run watch
 ```

-Alternatively, if you are in a production environment, you can perform a one-time build of the frontend.
+However, if you are in a production environment, you can perform a one-time build of the frontend.
 This will not monitor the frontend directory for changes:

 ```